 Tigers kicker Josh Jasper's first down conversion on a fake field goal against the Gators in 2010 contributed to one of the wildest endings in the series between these two SEC foes

 The SEC may not have realized it at the time, but it did college football a favor when it made the Florida vs. LSU game an annual pairing.
 The two schools have met every year since 1971 and the Gators/Tigers matchup typically has a direct bearing on the SEC and national championships.
-This Saturday’s game between a pair of undefeated teams, top-10 teams currently leading their respective divisions is no different.
+This Saturday's game between a pair of undefeated teams currently ranked in the top 10 of the polls is no different.

 Critics have argued that both schools have an unfair difficulty added to their schedule with this mandated meeting.
 However, every rivalry has its peaks and valleys and this one has produced some great games regardless of the state of either football program.
 Here are the five best.

 After winning the national title in 1958 and finishing in the top five in 1959, LSU began the season with a 1-3 record.
 Nevertheless, the Tigers were up to 10-7 at the half on a good Florida team thanks in part to the plays LSU quarterback Jimmy Field was calling from his wristband (This was the era when quarterbacks called their own games.).
 Florida countered this with an unorthodox approach.
 The Gators blitzed and piled on top of Field.
 When he emerged, his wristband was gone.
 Thanks to the invaluable intel, Florida shut LSU’s offense down in the second half completely and won 13-10.
 At the end of the game, a Florida coach returned the wristband to a referee, claiming it was found on the field.